NHL 17: Post-release

 NHL 17 received mainly positive reviews from critics upon release.
 The PlayStation 4 version holds a 78/100 score on review aggregator site Metacritic, based on 26 reviews, while the Xbox One version holds a 77/100 score, based on 23 reviews.
 Critics mainly praised the new additions to the game, such as the Franchise Mode and team customization options as well as the improvements to gameplay.
 Criticism was aimed at some lack-of-depth, a lack of innovation and repetition in game presentation.

 At Game Revolution, Devin Charles wrote a very positive review, awarding the game a 4.5/5 score.
 He felt that the game was very replayable, praising the amount of content that the game delivered as well as its online play.
 "The game's overall presentation is solid, with the commentary and action cutscenes always making you feel as if you are a part of the heated battles and help keep the game flowing and relevant," Charles stated in his review.
 His only criticism was the HUT mode and how little it was altered from the previous year.

-IGN's Glenn Wigmore awarded the game an 8.4/10 score and stated that it "offers such variety that it’s easy to recommend to many players."
+IGNs Glenn Wigmore awarded the game an 8.4/10 score and stated that it "offers such variety that it's easy to recommend to many players."
 He noted the improved mechanics for goalies and stick battles between other players.
 He enjoyed the EASHL and Franchise Mode, saying that "NHL has needed this sort of management mode badly for a while now."
 He criticized the World Cup of Hockey mode for seeming too gimmicky and felt that it wouldn't receive much gameplay from players after one month.